Chart Color Schemes

 Essendon - East displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Essendon - East's dwelling structures, as per the latest Census, consisted of 39.9% houses and 60.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Essendon - East stood at 28.2%, with mortgaged dwellings at 29.3% and rented ones at 42.5%.
-The median monthly mortgage repayment was $2,167, exceeding Melbourne metro's average of $2,000.
-Weekly rent in Essendon - East averaged $371, slightly lower than Melbourne metro's $390.
-Nationally, Essendon - East's mortgage repayments were higher at $2,167 compared to the Australian average of $1,863, while rents were lower at $371 against the national figure of $375.
+Essendon - East's dwelling structures, as per the latest Census, consisted of 39.9% houses and 60.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
+Home ownership in Essendon - East was at 28.2%, with mortgaged dwellings at 29.3% and rented ones at 42.5%.
+The median monthly mortgage repayment in the area was $2,167, higher than Melbourne metro's $2,000.
+The median weekly rent figure was $371, compared to Melbourne metro's $390.
+Nationally, Essendon - East's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, while rents were lower at $371 compared to the national figure of $375.

 Frequently Asked Questions - Housing